loulai/boris_repeat/README.md

 It mimics real-life interactions between people, bikes, pickup/drop-off vans, docking stations and garages.

-At this stage, this is my third week learning Ruby from Makers Academy.
+At this stage, I am in my third week of learning Ruby from Makers Academy.